-The Crown Estate initially purchased all EMS equipment and makes it available to dredging vessels operating for Production Agreement holders.
+The Crown Estate initially purchased all EMS equipment and makes it available to dredging vessels operating for and on behalf of Production Agreement holders.
 The costs are recouped via a pence per tonne fee payable by all Production Agreement holders twice a year.
 This approach required the development of a legal framework via consultation with industry and the formation of a steering group to oversee the operation of the system and demonstrate financial transparency.